 Europe is filled with gorgeous outdoor eateries, amazing ice cream shops, stunning beaches, more islands than you could ever dream and is the perfect place to visit for summer.

-I have teamed up with some amazing travel bloggers to bring you an incredible list of the best summer destinations in Europe.
+I have teamed up with some amazing travel bloggers to bring you an incredible list of the best European summer destinations.

 Hey There……there is a very good chance that this post contains affiliate links.
 If you make a purchase through them, we may receive a small commission at no extra cost to you.